dcunited001/skiima/README.md

-## First Gem
-So Be Nice!

-Very early version, still designing everything
+Very early version, still designing everything, there's probably alot that is broken right now.

 Check out my project Skate for a idea of what it does

 ### Requirements